railsbridge/railsbridge-virtual-machine/README.md

 This is a proposed new setup method for the Railsbridge Boston workshop.
 It could mean bye bye Xcode, RVM, rbenv, and Windows installfest headaches.

-Set up all the software you need by following these steps:
+Set up all the software you need (except for the text editor) by following these steps:

 ## Step 1.